noam76/SlicyWeb/docs/03-development/DEVELOPMENT_WORKFLOW.md

 # Large Project Rule

-Wichy is a large modular project.
+SlicyWeb is a large modular project.

 Before modifying any code: